By Mary mwendwa

 The NSBDP is implemented by the Ministry of Education, Science, and Technology in collaboration with the Ministry of Health with technical assistance from Deworm the World Initiative and Evidence Action.
 Targeted treatment areas with the aim of deworming every child aged 2-14years, whether they are enrolled or not enrolled in school.

-Dr .Mwandawiro’s wife case is a reflection of how some people suffer from worm infections even those living in good conditions without knowledge that they can pick worms from environments there interact with.
-Intestinal Parasites, for example, worms, can get into the intestines by going through the mouth from uncooked or unwashed food, contaminated water or hands, or by skin contact with larva infected soil, they can also be transferred by the sexual act of anilingus /anal-oral sex in some cases.
+Dr .Mwandawiro’s wife case is a reflection of how some people suffer from worm infections even those living in good conditions without knowledge that they can pick worms from environments they interact with.
+Intestinal Parasites, for example, worms can get into the intestines by going through the mouth from uncooked or unwashed food, contaminated water or hands, or by skin contact with larva-infected soil, they can also be transferred by the sexual act of anilingus /anal-oral sex in some cases.

 When the organisms are swallowed, they move into the intestine, where they can reproduce and cause symptoms.
 Children are particularly susceptible if they are not thoroughly cleaned after coming into contact with infected soil that is present in environments that they may frequently visit such as sandboxes and school playgrounds.
 People in developing countries are also at particular risk due to drinking water from sources that may be contaminated with parasites that colonize the gastrointestinal tract.